SAMMISolutions/docs/doc_posts/_commands-object/set-object-variable.md

 ---

 Create a new object key or change a value inside an existing key.\
+Supports setting the values to objects/arrays without having to parse and stringify them.

 {% include alert.html text="You cannot set other objects or arrays as object keys, unless you use Set Button Variable command instead." type="warning" %}